J. Travis Bland

 B.S.
 Political Science, Radford University

-Bio: Travis Bland is an Associate Professor in the Department of Public Administration.
-He is currently serving as the Director of the Doctor of Public Administration Program.
+Bio: Travis Bland is the Associate Dean for the College of Public Affairs and Administration.
+He is also serving as the Director of the Doctor of Public Administration Program.

 Dr. Bland received his Ph.D. from the Center for Public Administration and Policy at Virginia Tech.
 Prior to coming to UIS, he worked with local and state social services departments, planning commissions, state and local government agencies and officials, non-profit agencies, and private industries to help coordinate and implement a welfare-to-work program and explore the feasibility of developing a regional water authority in Virginia’s New River Valley.